bundabrg/BetonQuest/docs/Objectives-List.md

 ## Block: `block`

+### Below v1.13

 To complete this objective player must break or place specified amount of blocks.
 First argument after name is type of the block and data value after a colon (WOOD:2 means birch wooden planks).
 You can find possible types at Bukkit reference page there: [material types](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/Material.html).
 Next is amount.
 It can be more than 0 for placing and less than 0 for destroying.
 You can also use `notify` keyword to display messages to the player each time he updates amount of blocks, optionally with the notification interval after colon.

 This objective has two properties, `amount` and `left`.
 Amount is current amount of blocks in the objective, left is amount needed to complete the objective.
 Note that it may sometimes be negative!

 **Example**: `block LOG:2 -16 events:reward notify:5`

+### v1.13 and above

+To complete this objective player must break or place specified amount of blocks.
+First argument after name is a block selector of the format `prefix:material[state=value,...]`.
+Prefix is optional and and if left out will match 'minecraft'.
+You can find possible materials at Bukkit reference page there: [material types](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/Material.html).
+Material can contain one or more wildcards (*, ?).
+Any states mentioned must exist on the matching block.
+Any states left out will be ignored on the block.

+Next is amount.
+It can be more than 0 for placing and less than 0 for destroying.
+You can also use `notify` keyword to display messages to the player each time he updates amount of blocks, optionally with the notification interval after colon.

+This objective has two properties, `amount` and `left`.
+Amount is current amount of blocks in the objective, left is amount needed to complete the objective.
+Note that it may sometimes be negative!

+**Example**: `block sign[rotation=4] 1 events:reward`

+**Example**: `block *_LOG -16 events:reward notify:5`

 ## Mob Kill: `mobkill`